jupyter-book/mystmd/docs/figures.md

 ## Subfigures

-Subfigures can be created by omitting the directive argument to figure, and having the body contain one or more images.
+Subfigures can be created by omitting the directive argument to figure, and having the body contain one or more images or figures.
 These will be numbered as `Figure 1a` and `Figure 1b`, etc. For example:

 ```{figure}